5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Keyboard_Input_And_Arithmetic.md

 ```
 If you don't give it the name of a variable to assign its input, it will use the environment variable *REPLY*.

 The read command also takes some options.
-The -t option followed b
+The -t option followed by a number of seconds provides an automatic timeout for the read command.
+The -s option caused the user's typing not to be displayed.
+This is useful when you are asking the user to type in a password or other confidential information.

+## Arithmetic

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzMjA5MzIzNF19
+eyJoaXN0b3J5IjpbLTUyMjkyNDMzMl19
 -->